 Contrary to popular opinion, modesty and sex appeal aren’t mutually exclusive at all.
 In fact, the ideal woman has a beautiful blend of both.
 Who doesn’t want to be the Ideal Woman?

 These qualities are descriptive of her presence and the quality of the character she displays that defines her as an attractive, healthy, feminine woman who is respectable, selective, and classy.

 When you think of a slutty woman what comes to mind?
 What about when you think of a sexy woman?
+What about a modest woman?
 Can you define the difference?